-First Aid: \$ 75 Textbook Purchase: \$ 60
+Subject Fee: \$ 80 approx First Aid: \$ 90 approx. Textbook Hire: \$ 14 approx.

 Students who complete units of study are eligible for the award of CHC30113 Certificate III in Early Childhood Education and Care.

 This two year course aims to provide the knowledge and skills required to assist in gaining employment within the child care industry.